 Occasional instances of unauthorised absence will have minimal impact on a child's school attendance record.
-The Attendance Manager continuously monitors attendance and reports to the LST on both 90% and 87% thresholds.
-The Attendance Manager, in conjunction with the Headteacher, will discuss poor attendance with the parent and try to agree strategies of improving it.
+School continuously monitors attendance and reports to the Governors on both 90% and 87% thresholds.
+School/the Headteacher, will discuss poor attendance with the parent and try to agree strategies of improving it.